 No See Um Lodge is located approximately 265 miles outside of Anchorage, Alaska.
 We are far enough secluded to provide our guests with an immersive and authentic experience of the Alaskan wilderness, but not so far removed that you can’t add a visit to one of the state’s most beautiful cities to your trip.
 Traveling to No See Um Lodge requires flying into Anchorage International Airport.
-Our 90-minute chartered flights to King Salmon from Anchorage depart every Monday at 9:00am, and many of our guests plan their trips to allow for a day or two in the city before venturing out to the Lodge.
+Many of our guests plan their trips to allow for a day or two in the city before venturing out to the Lodge.

 Exploring all that the city has to offer and then experiencing the fishing trip of a lifetime will give you a truly well rounded Alaskan escape—a perfect combination of urban excitement and frontier adventure.
 Are you considering a visit to Anchorage before your stay with us?
 Here are some of our picks for some of the best things to do in Anchorage.